elastic/elastic-otel-node/packages/opentelemetry-node/docs/configure.md

 # Configuration

-> [!WARNING]
-> The Elastic Distribution for OpenTelemetry Node.js is not yet recommended for production use.
-Functionality may be changed or removed in future releases.
-Alpha releases are not subject to the support SLA of official GA features.
->
-> We welcome your feedback!
-You can reach us by [opening a GitHub issue](https://github.com/elastic/elastic-otel-node/issues) or starting a discussion thread on the [Elastic Discuss forum](https://discuss.elastic.co/tags/c/observability/apm/58/nodejs).
+Configure the Elastic Distribution for OpenTelemetry Node.js (the distro) to send data to Elastic.

 <!-- ✅ How users set configuration options -->
 ## Configuration method